v923z/micropython-ulab/docs/manual/source/ulab.rst

 -  polynomial fits to numerical data
 -  fast Fourier transforms

-At the time of writing this manual (for version 0.26), the library adds approximately 30 kB of extra compiled code to the micropython (pyboard.v.11) firmware.
+At the time of writing this manual (for version 0.32), the library adds approximately 30 kB of extra compiled code to the micropython (pyboard.v.11) firmware.
+However, if you are tight with flash space, you can easily shave off a couple of kB.
+See the section on `customising ulab <#Custom_builds>`__.

 Resources and legal matters
 ---------------------------